 However, at the same time, motherboard technology has become a lot better.
-Therefore, this raises a serious question; do we still need DAC/amp combos that we recently reviewed.
+Therefore, this raises a serious question; do we still need DAC/amp combos.
 This is what we are going to be looking at in this article.

 Considering how we are already aware of just how the DAC/Amp combos work, we are not going to trudge over that here and focus on whether they are relevant or not.

 First things first, when it comes to headphones, one of the most important factors that come into play is their impedance, at least as far as driving those headphones is concerned.
 Headphones with low impedance such as the Audio-Technica ATH M50x can be run on pretty much every computer or even smartphones and other similar devices.
 Simply because they have lower impedance and do not require a lot of power in the first place.

 However, headphones like the Sennheiser HD800 or even the HD600 are going to require more power to be properly driven.
 Sure, they will work just if you directly drive them through your motherboard’s audio port or your smartphone but they will not give you the same sound quality, or volume levels that they are capable of being delivered.

 Now the previous point that we talked about raises another question.
 What about the professional-grade headphones that are available in the market and are getting so much more popular?
 Well, in theory, they need more power, the power that our devices simply cannot provide them in order to sound the way they should sound.